dokoto/vue-vuex-scalable-app/README.md

 - Cross utils
 - Centralizated services calls and paths

-# TDD-JEST Samples of
+# TDD-JEST Samples created
-- How to debug with chrome devtools
+- How to inspect with chrome devtools [ $> npm run unit-dbg ]
 - How to create a component with i18n text inside and check it
 - How create component with props
 - How create component with sub-components(slots) inside, and check sub-components
 - How trigger component events and check what dispachers were called
 - How test async vuex actions with mocker datas

+# E2E-Crypess Samples created
+- Hoe to inspect with Chrome devTools [Debug docs](https://docs.cypress.io/guides/guides/debugging.html#Using)
+- Register a new user and finish session
+- Login with an existing user and finish session
+- Login with an fake user and get an error

 # Vue facts
 - [Performance](http://www.stefankrause.net/js-frameworks-benchmark7/table.html)